Skip to main content

 One owner I worked with in 2023 had a solid business.
 Revenue over $1.2M, good margins, seven years in operation.
 She got rejected because her CPA prepared financial statements using cash basis while her tax returns used accrual basis.
 The numbers didn't match.
 The lender flagged it, asked for a reconciliation, and when it took three weeks to get an answer, they closed the file.

 The fix is straightforward.
-Before you contact a single lender, assemble every document on the SBA's required list.
+Before contacting a single lender, it helps to assemble every document on the SBA's required list.
 Check dates.
 Check consistency.
-Check that ownership percentages add up to exactly 100%.
+Confirm that ownership percentages add up to exactly 100%.
 Our Know Your Number readiness tool walks you through the full document checklist so nothing gets missed.

 2. Debt Service Coverage Ratio Below the Minimum